abel-bezabih/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+    text: "## Hey'\U0001F44B, I’m Abel.
+I’m a Cloud Engineer, Python programmer and Backend Developer based in Vancouver, BC\U0001F341.
+While I’m passionate about technology and tackling new challenges, I also find joy in music\U0001F3B6\U0001F3B6—whether it’s discovering new artists\U0001FA97, attending live shows, or just enjoying my favorite tunes.
+When I’m not coding, you’ll likely find me immersed in a good playlist or exploring new musical genres.
+Life’s all about balance\U0001F6B2, and for me, that is blending tech with a love for music.\n\n"
     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/IMG_0334.jpg
       altText: Hero image
     styles:
       self: